kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 will be rejected.
 For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.

-The API is designed to be extensible to include additional types that could be evicted (e.g. PVCs).
+The API is designed to be extensible to include additional evictable targets (e.g., Workload, PVCs).
+Currently, the `.spec.target.podRef` field is required, but we might change this to include additional references in the future.

-Currently, `.spec.target.podRef` is required, but we might change this to include additional references in the future.
+The new Workload API groups a set of pods that may not handle individual pod evictions well.
+It may be preferable to target the Workload resource.
+In the v1alpha1 version of the EvictionRequest API, pods referencing Workloads will be ignored.
+Therefore, we will reject any EvictionRequest that has a `.spec.workloadRef`.
+We will consider [Workload API Support](#workload-api-support) later.

 `.spec.requesters` must have at least one requester